zachoriel/We-Have-C-At-Home/README.md

 > **Scenario**: Procedurally generate a 1024x1024 noise texture repeatedly, over 500 cycles, allocating a new buffer every 5 frames.

-1024x1024 is a rather extreme texture size for noise generation, but I felt this was a reasonable tradeoff given that the benchmark only generates one texture at a time.
-In real systems, you might generate many smaller buffers per frame — the pressure adds up either way.
+1024x1024 is a relatively large texture size for procedural noise, but I chose it intentionally as a tradeoff.
+The benchmark only generates one texture at a time, which helps isolate allocation behavior and performance impact.
+In real-world systems, you'd often see many smaller allocations per frame — but the cumulative memory pressure and GC risk scale similarly.
+This setup simulates that load while keeping the test controlled and interpretable.

 Each memory strategy was tested under identical conditions:
 - Total allocations: 500 (one per cycle, sustained)